Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-workflow-spec.md

 ##### DICOM Tags
 When the input data is DICOM, Evaluators can use DICOM tag values in conditional statements.
-DICOM tags are available in `context.input.dicom`.
+DICOM tags are available in `context.dicom`.
 The reference for that object is as follows:

 | Property | Type | Description |
 |------|------|------|